LaErre9/Player_Scouting_Recommendation_System/README.md

 The complete [Documentation](https://github.com/LaErre9/Player_Scouting_Recommendation_System/blob/main/Elaborato_IRS_Antonio_Romano_M63001315.pdf).
 In this doc there are all the details of the project. <br><br>
 <img src="https://github.com/LaErre9/Player_Scouting_Recommendation_System/blob/main/images/CompleteArch.png" alt="Arch General" width="600" >

+⚠️ **the doc may contain errors!
+Do not copy but use it as support.**

 ## 🚧 Limits